 Skip to main content

-Webcompute runs normal Playwright code against a managed browser.
-Use it when your app or coding-agent host should decide the exact browser steps.
+Webcompute can run exact browser code against a managed browser.
+Use it when your app or coding-agent host should decide a specific browser step.
 There are two control modes on the same runtime:

-• Delegated control, where web agent, SDK web.agent(), or MCP run_web_agent chooses the browser steps.
+• Agent control, where web agent, SDK web.agent(), or MCP run_web_agent handles the live browser task.

-• Deterministic control, where your app or coding-agent host runs focused Playwright snippets.
+• Deterministic control, where your app or coding-agent host runs focused browser-code snippets.

-Use delegated control when you want the browsing goal completed.
+Use agent control when you want the browsing goal completed.
 Use deterministic control when you need exact setup, validation, file handling, retries, or recovery steps.

 Agent control